kkhonets/kkhonets/README.md

 <img src="https://github.com/user-attachments/assets/979590c5-7050-4484-84b9-c9d2ebca3ff8" width="500rem">

 ### TPC-C Benchmark on Different Cloud Services
-- This was a school project to basically see how fast different cloud services are when hosting a website using a virtual computer and virtual server through the cloud provider using the TPC-C framework
+- This was a school project in my bachelor's degree to basically see how fast different cloud services are when hosting a website using a virtual computer and virtual server through a cloud provider using the TPC-C framework
+- I tested AWS and Google Cloud to see how fast their partitioned computer instances could retrieve data from their server instances
 - Written in PHP/HTML/CSS

 AWS EC2 Instance